How to Manage A Restaurant: 14 Restaurant Management Tips

 4. Prioritize staff retention

-According to a recent survey, 46% of restaurant managers and owners said that hiring, training, and then retaining staff is their number one challenge.
+According to a recent survey, 78% of restaurant managers and owners said that they don’t have enough staff to support customer demand.
+That means hiring, training, and then retaining staff is their number one challenge.

 Not sales.
 Not inventory.
 Not trends.
 Staffing.

 Make staff retention a priority.
 Constantly replacing staff is a huge expense in an industry that already has tight profit margins.
-Customers in restaurants come for the experience (as we’ll talk about in a minute), and part of that experience is becoming comfortable with the staff they expect to see at their regular haunt.
+Customers in restaurants come for the experience, and part of that experience is becoming comfortable with the staff they expect to see at their regular haunt.
 One way to increase staff retention is by prioritizing worker-centric systems, such as employee scheduling.

 Build the work schedule in minutes, communicate with employees, and handle schedule changes with ease with When I Work.